CBI-PITT/holis_mri_images/README.md

 # holis_mri_images

 This repository contains MRI scans from the HOLiS project, with data for subjects NPBB299 and NPBB328.
-Each scan is linked for easy download and review.
+Each scan is linked for easy review.

 ---